ProboCI/probo-image-builder/README.md

 - `sudo su`
 - `docker images`

-You should see several images. `proboci/ubuntu-14.04-lamp:intermediary` is the image that should be ready for deployment within Probo.
+You should see several images. `proboci/ubuntu-14.04-lamp:nightly` is the image that should be ready for deployment within Probo.
+This image will be saved to a tar file that can be imported to other dev environments for testing Probo prior to deployment.
+The tar file in question will be placed in the `workspace` directory and will be called `ubuntu-14.04-lamp-nightly.tar`
-`proboci/ubuntu-14.04-lamp:latest` is an intermediary build artifact that has everything installed but does not have a proper path environment set for composer.